obrm/bootcamper-api/README.md

 # Node.js RESTful API

-This RESTful API, built with Node.js, Express.js, and MongoDB, features user authentication, CRUD operations, pagination, filtering, sorting, and geocoding.
-It allows for uploading images, searching for bootcamps by distance, and advanced filtering.
-Various features include middleware for error handling, authentication, and authorization.
-The API includes functionality for managing bootcamps, courses, reviews and users.
+This RESTful API is built with Node.js, Express.js, and MongoDB, featuring various functionalities, including user authentication, CRUD operations, pagination, filtering, sorting, and geocoding.

+It allows image uploading, searching for bootcamps by distance, and advanced filtering.
+Security measures include middleware for error handling, and authentication.

+This API offers a rich set of endpoints to manage bootcamps, courses, reviews, and users.
+For instance, the API allows creating, retrieving, updating, and deleting bootcamps, courses, reviews, and users based on different access levels.
+The API offers a wide range of access levels, including public, private for authenticated users and secured for publishers and admins.
+The API supports pagination, filtering, and sorting for bootcamps, courses, and reviews.
+Additionally, the API provides functionality to search for bootcamps within a certain radius, as well as to upload bootcamp images.

 ## Getting Started
 To get started, you'll need Node.js installed on your local machine and a MongoDB Atlas account.
 You'll also need a config.env file with the required environment variables.